yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 Interested in becoming a session host?
 Not sure how or what would be required of you?
 No problem!
 Follow these steps:

 1. Complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSc3a0OJ3_mXMpBKhwdk5i_t36pt_Nd3_v0GzoOkeIVCOfzS-w/viewform) to start the onboarding process.
 2. Work through the following section of the [Carpentries Handbook](https://docs.carpentries.org/topic_folders/instructor_development/community_discussions.html).
-Watch this Discussion Host Onboarding [video](https://www.youtube.com/watch?v=4hP5kBmNdYM&t=2s) and then the accompanying [slides](https://docs.google.com/presentation/d/11pm8NeYr5YwaW3AS5-cI4NLYebyDi_qTYQwL8V4M61M/edit#slide=id.g3b8317a2f2_1_29), presented by our Executive  Director, Dr Kari L. Jordan.
+Watch this Discussion Host Onboarding [video](https://www.youtube.com/watch?v=4hP5kBmNdYM&t=2s) and then the accompanying [slides]\(https://docs.google.com/presentation/d/11pm8NeYr5YwaW3AS5-cI4NLYebyDi_qTYQwL8V4M61M/edit#slide=id.g3b8317a2f2_1_29), presented by our Executive  Director, Dr Kari L. Jordan.
 3. To co-host a Community Discussion session, you can sign-up [here](https://pad.carpentries.org/community-discussions) as notetaker.
-4. Have any other questions? - reach out to the Discussion Host [Slack channel](https://swcarpentry.slack.com/archives/CBHECTZJN) or [TopicBox channels](https://swcarpentry.slack.com/archives/CBHECTZJN).
+4. Have any other questions? - reach out to the Discussion Host [Slack channel](https://swcarpentry.slack.com/archives/CBHECTZJN) or [TopicBox channels]\(https://swcarpentry.slack.com/archives/CBHECTZJN).

 ### Signing up to Host or co-Host a Community Discussion

-The Carpentries uses [Calendly](https://calendly.com/carpentries-discussion-sessions/community-discussion-sessions) to manage scheduling of Community Discussion sessions.
-This allows hosts to schedule discussion sessions at times that are best for them, rather than requiring them to choose from a predefined schedule.
-Four times a year, Discussion Hosts will be asked to slot in their availability.
+The Carpentries uses [Calendly](https://calendly.com/carpentries-discussion-sessions/community-discussion-sessions) to manage scheduling of Community Discussion sessions (these include Pre- and Post-Workshop Discussions, Themed Discussion Sessions and Carpentries Conversations).
+This allows community members to schedule discussion sessions at times that are best for them, rather than requiring them to choose from a predefined schedule.
+Four times a year, Discussion Hosts (i.e Pre- and Post Workshop Discussion Hosts, facilitators coordinating Themed Discussion Sessions and/or Carpentries Conversations) will be asked to slot in their availability.

+We enouage community members aiming to host Themed Discussion and/or Carpentries Conversations to make use of the [Calendly](https://calendly.com/carpentries-discussion-sessions/community-discussion-sessions) scheduling tool during the four times a year, this will allow The Carpentries Community Development Team to support your recruitment initiatives and help publicise your event.
+In the rare instance that you need to schedule such sessions outside of a quarter please complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSen9_axxQ3_0FN5HjL7cyot9RzTdIGpOU16Wr1eatZblsfU7w/viewform).

 ![Calendly Demo](images/calendly.gif)